superfly/docs/flyctl/cmd/flyctl_deploy.md

       --dockerfile string      Path to a Dockerfile.
 Defaults to the Dockerfile in the working directory.
   -e, --env strings            Set of environment variables in the form of NAME=VALUE pairs.
 Can be specified multiple times.
   -h, --help                   help for deploy
+      --ignorefile string      Path to a Docker ignore file.
+Defaults to the .dockerignore file in the working directory.
   -i, --image string           The Docker image to deploy
       --image-label string     Image label to use when tagging and pushing to the fly registry.
 Defaults to "deployment-{timestamp}".
       --local-only             Only perform builds locally using the local docker daemon